KetchupJL/KetchupJL.github.io/_posts/2025-06-07-qrf-pipeline.md

 ## 🔄 Imputation Strategy: Linear > Kalman

+To fill the gaps, I benchmarked multiple methods: Kalman smoothing, PCA, k-NN, forward-fill, and linear interpolation — using simulated missingness and RMSE as the metric.

 I initially considered Kalman smoothing and PCA-based methods — but rigorous testing with simulated gaps showed that **linear interpolation** actually outperformed them.
-This was a surprise as it's widely used as the baseline for imputation comparison, thus I didnt expect its simplicity to provide the lowest error.
+This taught me something subtle: when your goal is to model **distributional uncertainty**, overly sophisticated imputation can backfire.
+Kalman filtering and PCA impose structure that might wash away useful volatility signals.
+Linear interpolation, though simple, preserved the noise that actually carries meaning in crypto returns.

 ```python
 # Comparison of imputation RMSE (5% simulated gaps)